ettariley/myFlix-Angular-client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.0.

+See the completed demo site [here](https://myflix.ettahaselden.com/)

+The purpose of this project was to gain familiarity with Angular, TypeScript, & Angular Material, so I redesigned the React project Etta's Movie Database.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.